strimzi/strimzi.github.io/quickstarts/minikube/index.md

 kubectl apply -f https://raw.githubusercontent.com/strimzi/strimzi-kafka-operator/0.8.1/examples/kafka/kafka-ephemeral.yaml -n kafka
 ```

-We can now watch the deployment on the `kafka` namesapce, and see all required pods being created:
+We can now watch the deployment on the `kafka` namespace, and see all required pods being created:

 ```shell
 kubectl get pods -n kafka -w